 For gamers, the choice between using an office chair or a gaming chair is clear.
-Tune out the hype and pick the one is best for you.
+Tune out the hype and pick the one that is best for you.
 That may sound like an easy way to be noncommittal but it really does come down to what works for your body and your budget.

 In general, gamers should use gaming chairs.
 Here is why:

 – Gaming chairs are designed for gamers to use during long gaming sessions.
 Little design features, like armrests that adjust horizontally as well as vertically are a blessing when you need to keep your arm at just the right spot while using your mouse and keyboard.

 – Office chairs can be comfortable but are not designed for the gamer.
 They are designed for people who sit back at a desk and casually work with the computer.
 They are not designed for someone who may have to sit up straight for long periods of time and then wants to tilt back their chair while playing another game.

 Think of the difference in seating between using a keyboard and a controller.
 Gaming chairs give you the flexibility to do both comfortably.

 – Gaming chairs look cooler.
 Even if you prefer basic black, the race car design of most gaming chairs looks as good as it feels.
 If you want to make a bolder statement about your gaming setup, then you will absolutely want a gaming chair with bright colors.

 – Finally, most gaming chairs are manufactured by companies that specialize in them.
 They have hundreds of hours of R&D and ergonomic testing behind them and know the features gamers like.
 You can find the same dedication to testing in some office chairs, but those will be the ones you have to spend much more money on.

 The ultimate decision is yours.
 Read reviews, sit on those you can find in stores, and pick which chair is the most comfortable, has a design that matches your tastes, and is affordable.
 You will find that when you do get the chair you like, you will be a much happier gamer.